av2017 rating full 300x69 min

-Driving Without a License in Maryland
+Is It Legal to Drive Without a License in Maryland?

 If you are ever pulled over, you must provide the police officers with your license.
 Several factors determine how much trouble you may face when you do not have a driver’s license.
 Additionally, the penalties will depend on whether your license was suspended or you simply did not have a valid license on-hand.